-1) Add the required attributes to links and images
+1. Add the required attributes to links and images

 Added the required links to the article?
-Don’t forget to cross check if any plugin is making it nofollow by default especially if its your own internal links.
+Don’t forget to cross check if any plugin is making it nofollow by default, especially if it’s your own internal links.
 Because nofollowing your own links sends a bad signal to the search engines.

-Adding the “alt” attribute to images is like adding Meta tags to the site.
+Adding the “alt” attribute to images is like adding meta tags to the site.
 It is the only way you can tell your search engine what the image is about.
 Proper linking is the best SEO boost you can give to your site.
 Proper internal linking is more valued than offsite seo and social bookmarking if you take my word for it.
-For WordPress blog you can use SEO Friendly image plugin.
+For a WordPress blog, you can use SEO Friendly image plugin.

-Downside - Images and alt tags are supposed to be good for SEO but dont forget that an alt tag is only a substitute for an hyperlink for the bots to understand what the image is about, so dont use images for your navigation and breadcrumb.
+Downside: Images and alt tags are supposed to be good for SEO but don’t forget that an alt tag is only a substitute for a hyperlink for the bots to understand what the image is about, so don’t use images for your navigation and breadcrumb.
 Read: Image optimization for SEO.

-2) Toggle the no snippet/no archive attributes in addition to dofollow .
+2. Toggle the no snippet/no archive attributes in addition to dofollow

 These attributes tell the search engine whether to index your article along with the snippet – which is a short text description of your post that displays below the indexed page in the search results.

 Why would I not want a page to be indexed?

-You might also consider telling the search engine to not index your archives and tags as that may lead to a duplicate content alert and get the site banned for plagiarizing your own content.
+You might also consider telling the search engines to not index your archives and tags as that may lead to a duplicate content alert and get the site banned for plagiarizing your own content.
 Some might argue here that they vouch by the ‘SEO expert’ they met on some forum who told them that the more pages that a search engine indexes the better.
 WRONG!

-Downside – Indexing, snippeting the wrong pages will get you ranked for the wrong keyword and you dont want that if your domain does not have your primary keyword that is a big risk for your SERPs since that confuses the index what the site is about.
+Downside: Indexing, snippeting the wrong pages will get you ranked for the wrong keyword and you don’t want that if your domain does not have your primary keyword that is a big risk for your SERPs since that confuses the index what the site is about.

-3) Decide if you want search engines to cache it or not
+3. Decide if you want search engines to cache it or not

-4) Use the header tags for titles.
+4. Use the header tags for titles.

 The header tags come in 6 varieties starting from < H1 > to < H6 > , in the order of decreasing priority.
 It not only looks good but search engines give next priority to the title and permalink.
 It is our way of telling the search engine and readers what deserves priority .